 - Coat a large plate with some of the flour mixture.
 Lay one or two servings of steak over the flour and pour more flour over top.
 Using a meat mallet, pound the steak well to tenderize, flatten, and work the flour into the meat.
 Continue adding flour as needed.
 When the steaks are well coated in flour and an even thickness, set aside and continue with the remaining steak.

-- Heat oil in a large non-stick frying pan and brown each piece of meat on both sides over high heat.
+- Heat butter in a large non-stick frying pan and brown each piece of meat on both sides over high heat.

 - Place browned meat in a greased, 9x13 baking dish and continue until all meat has been browned and is in the baking dish.